-Strategic Report4
+Strategic Report5

 - 2. A list of members of the governing body and key committees.
 This should cover all those who served during the period and include any changes up to the date of signing the annual report and accounts.
 The report should also disclose attendance of individual members at board meetings but this can be disclosed as a percentage attendance for each member for the year. - 3.
 A statement describing the payment practice code or policy adopted on payment of suppliers and performance achieved, together with disclosure of any interest paid under the Late Payment of Commercial Debts (Interest) Act 1998, or a statement that there were no matters to disclose. - 4.
 A statement on the employment of disabled persons where the average number of all persons employed in the year exceeds 250. - 5.
 The report should provide a commentary on the college financial performance in the year.
-This should include a table setting out the adjusted operating position for the year in accordance with the template included in Appendix 7. - 6.
-The commentary should explain the impact of the COVID-19 outbreak on the financial performance for the year, including which income sources have been affected and the mitigating actions taken by the college to offset this.
-Colleges should also comment on the impact of Brexit on their financial position. - 7.
+This should include a table setting out the adjusted operating position for the year in accordance with the template included in Appendix 4. - 6.
+The commentary should explain the impact of current inflationary pressures, geopolitical issues and Brexit on the college's financial position. - 7.
 In addition, in accordance with the Trade Union (Facility Time Publication Requirements) Regulations 2017, the following information must be published: - Relevant union officials. - Percentage of time spent on facility time. - Percentage of pay bill spent on facility time. - Paid trade union activities. - 8.
-An example of the disclosure required is given on page 22 of this Direction.
+An example of the disclosure required is given in Appendix 8 of this Direction.

-4 Further guidance on Strategic reports is given in the 2019 SORP (paragraph 3.23 to 3.26)
+Further guidance on Strategic reports is given in the 2019 SORP (paragraphs 3.23 to 3.26)

-Notes to the accounts
+Notes to the Accounts

-9. The audit fees and non-audit fees paid to external and internal auditors.
+9. The audit and non-audit fees paid to external and internal auditors.

-Corporate governance
+Corporate Governance

 - 10. We require non-incorporated colleges to include in their annual report and accounts a statement covering the responsibilities of their governing body in relation to corporate governance.
 This statement is required to indicate how the college has complied with good practice in this area. - 11.
 It is a condition of the Financial Memorandum (FM) with SFC or the RSB (for assigned colleges) that governing bodies comply with the principles of good governance set out in the 2016 Code of Good Governance for Scotland's Colleges ("the Scottish Code").
 Colleges are required to include a statement in their accounts confirming compliance with the Scottish Code.
 In line with the principle of comply or explain, an explanation should be provided in the event that the college's practices are not consistent with particular principles.
-A form of wording for the compliance statement is included at Appendix 3(a). - We recognise that each college will have its own system of corporate governance, reflecting its particular objectives and management processes.
-However, in preparing their governance statement, colleges should give due regard to the guidance contained in Appendix 3. - 13.
-Any changes to the corporate governance framework required as a result of COVID-19 should be outlined here. - 14.
-Colleges should also refer to the Audit Scotland 'Good practice note on improving the quality of college annual report and accounts - Governance statements' published in May 2019. - 15.
+A form of wording for the compliance statement is included at Appendix 3(a). - 12.
+We recognise that each college will have its own system of corporate governance, reflecting its particular objectives and management processes.
+However, in preparing their governance statement, colleges should give due regard to the guidance contained in Appendix 3. - Colleges should also refer to the Audit Scotland 'Good practice note on improving the quality of college annual report and accounts - Governance statements' published in May 2019. - 14.
 Colleges should be aware that their external auditors will be reviewing the corporate governance statement as part of their audit and will be including a reference to this in their audit report.